ogulcanozer/vehicles/README.md

 The most basic threshold device is made up from a manager object, sensor, threshold node and an output (wire elements are automatically created when two elements are connected).
 After an input is provided, the manager`s update function is called and the input is propagated throughout the device.
 Since the system architecture is serial and each element needs to perform calculations that may have to be done concurrently, the update function is made up from smaller updates.

+The first thing we need to do is to import the vehicle so that we can use all the elements.

+*`import vehicles as v`

 ### Manager